 108. Briefly describe the accounting methods available for adoption by a C corporation.
+ANSWER: In general, a C corporation must adopt the accrual method of acc year period.

-ANSWER: In general, a C corporation must adopt the accrual method of accounting.
+In general, a C corporation must adopt the accrual method of accounting.
 However, there are several exceptions to this rule, and the following C corporations can use the cash method of accounting:

-- Corporations engaged in the trade or business of farming or timber. - Qualified personal service corporations. - Corporations with average annual gross receipts of \$5 million or less for the previous 3-year period.
+- Corporations engaged in the trade or business of farming or timber. - Qualified personal service corporations. - Corporations with average annual gross receipts of \$5 million or less for the previous 3-

 There is a limitation on the use of the cash method by otherwise qualifying corporations that maintain inventories.
 In general, these corporations must use the accrual method in determining sales and cost of goods sold.
 However, corporations with average annual gross receipts of \$1 million or less for the most recent 3-year period are not subject to the limitation.
 (Further, some corporations with average annual gross receipts of \$10 million or less for the previous 3-year period also can avoid the limitation.)
 Accrual method corporations are subject to a limitation on the deductibility of an accrued expenditure attributable to a cash method related party (e.g., a more-than-50% shareholder).
 In such cases, the corporation's deduction for the expenditure is deferred until the recipient includes the amount in income.

-109. Contrast the tax treatment of capital gains and losses of C corporations with that of individual taxpayers.
+POINTS: 1 DIFFICULTY: Moderate LEARNING OBJECTIVES: CPET.SWFT.LO: 2-02 - LO: 2-02 NATIONAL STANDARDS: United States - BUSPROG: Reflective Thinking STATE STANDARDS: United States - AK - AICPA: FN-Reporting KEYWORDS: Bloom's: Knowledge OTHER: Time: 5 min.
+109 Contrast the tax treatm ent of capital gains and losses of C corporations with that of individual taxpayers.
 ANSWER: The definition of capital assets is the same for both corporate and individual taxpayers.
 Also, both types of taxpayers net short- and long-term gains and losses to arrive at a net capital gain or loss.
-In the case of a net capital gain, individual taxpayers receive a preferential tax rate (20%/15%/0%) with respect to LTCGs but corporations do not receive any preference as to LTCG tax rates.
+In the case of a net capital gain, individual taxpayers receive a preferential tax rate (0%/15%/20%) with respect to LTCGs but corporations do not receive any preference as to LTCG tax rates.
 In the case of a net capital loss, individual taxpayers can deduct up to \$3,000 of net capital loss against ordinary income in the current year but corporations cannot deduct any amount of a net capital loss in the current year.
 Individual taxpayers carry forward capital losses indefinitely, with such losses retaining their character as short term or long term.
 Corporate taxpayers carry capital losses back three years and forward five years, and such losses are treated as STCL in such years.
+POINTS: 1 DIFFICULTY: Moderate LEARNING OBJECTIVES: CPET.SWFT.LO: 2-02 - LO: 2-02 CPET.SWFT.LO: 2-07 - LO: 2-07 NATIONAL STANDARDS: United States - BUSPORG: Analytic STATE STANDARDS: United States - AK - AICPA: FN-Reporting KEYWORDS: Bloom's: Evaluation OTHER: bioonis.
+Evaluation OTHER: Time: 10 min.